sourcegraph/sourcegraph-jira/README.md

 }
 ```

-Follow [these instructions](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) to generate a Jira Cloud API token.
-The `jira.url` should be the base URL for your Jira instance, eg `https://example.atlassian.net/`.
+Follow [Atlassian's instructions on API tokens](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) to generate a Jira Cloud API token.
+The `jira.url` should be the base URL for your Jira instance, e.g. `https://example.atlassian.net/`.
 The `jira.username` is the email address you use to authenticate with Jira.

 ## Features